 The ESRI research model is intended to enable structural household demand levels for each local authority area to be set out under the four different scenarios for each year to 2040.
 The Section 28 Guidelines state that "The NPF 50:50 City scenario is broadly consistent with the National Planning Framework strategy and consequently, the 2018 NPF 'Roadmap' document".
 As such, the Guidelines further indicate that this is the recommended housing demand scenario to be used by planning authorities in their planning functions in order to plan for the provision of housing to meet projected levels of demand in their administrative area, in accordance with the NPF strategy.
-Thus, planning authorities must now demonstrate the manner in which their core strategy and other elements of the plan are consistent with the established NPF Roadmap population projections for their local authority area and accordingly, with the related NPF 50:50 City housing demand projection scenario identified by the ERSI.
-Deviation from this scenario, the Guidelines state, must be evidencebased and consistent with these guidelines.
+Thus, planning authorities must now demonstrate the manner in which their core strategy and other elements of the plan are consistent with the related NPF 50:50 City housing demand projection scenario identified by the ERSI.
+Deviation from this scenario, the Guidelines state, must be evidence-based and consistent with these guidelines.

 The Ministerial Circular issued in December includes a methodology for projecting housing demand by Local Authority over 2020-2031 within Appendix 1.
 Following this approach, Cavan County Council present the following calculation of housing demand for the plan period (including an adjustment to 2026 to align with the NPF to 2026) and shall pursue a total housing supply target of 3,996 for the Cavan County Development Plan 2022-2028.
-Please see Appendix 1 for further detail.
+Please see Appendix 1 for further detail around this.